AroosaIjaz/AroosaIjaz.github.io/_portfolio/pregnancy.md

 [Recent research](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(23)00454-0/fulltext) on pregnancy and childbirth has shown that their effects are not only limited to the few months after giving birth in the form of postpartum complications.
 A large number of health effects are [life-long](https://www.ahajournals.org/doi/10.1161/CIRCULATIONAHA.122.062177) and can appear in [various ways](https://www.physiology.org/publications/news/the-physiologist-magazine/2024/november/how-pregnancy-affects-a-lifetime-of-health?SSO=Y) decades afterwards.

 I dont see this being discussed anywhere; neither the popular media nor the doctor offices most women go to get counselling.
-Evolution might have prefered fetus survivial at the expanse of maternal health but the choices human "civilisation" continues to make deserve to be analyzed.
+Evolution might have prefered fetus survivial at the expense of maternal health but the choices human "civilisation" continues to make deserve to be analyzed.

 I dont even know where to begin for the women in Pakistan...I will do another post on some of the horrors and practices around this that I know of.